Last Updated on July 18, 2022 by The Filtery Staff

 XS-3X

-You’ll notice that this is actually the ONLY brand here that is 100% plastic-free!
+Arms of Andes is also one of the few brands that is 100% plastic-free.
 Because these natural workout clothes are completely free from synthetics, they’re not going to be quite as stretchy as the other brands listed here and they won’t hold their shape and tight-ness for quite as long.
 BUT if you’re definitely looking for 100% plastic-free activewear, you should definitely give Arms of Andes a try.

 They offer a wide selection of natural apparel for men and women, including tees & tanks, sweatshirts, leggings, underwear, sports bras, joggers, and more.
 Great for hiking and outdoor workouts in colder weather, their collection makes for perfect layering and offers both mid- and light-weight versions of their pants and tops.
 Most of their offerings come in basic colors like blacks, blues, greys, and whites.